pbamotra/website/content/blog/2018-10-06-change-to-sway-arch-linux/index.md

-+++
+---
-title = "Changing from X.org and i3wm to Sway and Wayland" description = "Today I decided to embrace the dark side and move from i3wm to Sway...
+title: "Changing from X.org and i3wm to Sway and Wayland"
+description: "Today I decided to embrace the dark side and move from i3wm to Sway...
 Why didn't I do this sooner!"
-[taxonomies]
-tags = [ "archlinux" ]
-+++
+date: 2018-10-06
+tags:
+  - "archlinux"
+---

 I decided to move my Arch Linux i3wm configuration over to Sway today.
 Partly because I was bored, but mainly because everything has been feeling really sluggish lately.